WanFaruqJazli/Year1-Sem1-Coursework/README.md

 # Year1-Sem1-Coursework
-Archive of assignments, notes, and projects for my first semester for each of the course i take at UTM
+Archive of assignments, notes, and projects for my first semester for each of the courses i take at UTM